mhightower83/Arduino-ESP8266-misc/README.md

 Examples of those files are in this repository.
 These files add new menu items and board types.
 ESPurna is added as a board type with multiple board models.
 This offers a little more build control, under the Arduino IDE environment.
 These files should be edited to suit your build needs.

-On your system these files are buried somewhere close to
+On your system these files are located somewhere close to
   * ```...{Arduino15 | .arduino15}/packages/esp8266/hardware/esp8266/2.4.1``` or
   * ```...{Arduino15 | .arduino15}/packages/esp8266/hardware/esp8266/2.3.0```